SametHope/TimerUtility/README.md

 # Timer Utility

-`Timer` primarly functions as a timer and can also be used to lerp values if you want to.
+Timer Utility revolves around the `Timer` class which primarly functions as a timer and can also be used to lerp values if you want to.
 It utilizes the observer pattern intensively for easily managing behaviours.

 ## Features

-- **Flexible Update Types:** Choose between Update, FixedUpdate, LateUpdate, and even custom time intervals for your `Timer`s update method with Manual updates.
+- **Flexible Update Types:** Choose between Update, FixedUpdate, LateUpdate, and even custom time intervals for your timers' update methods with Manual updates.
 - **Event System:** Set up event callbacks for `OnStart`, `OnUpdate`, `OnComplete`, `OnStop`, `OnKill`, `OnPause`, and `OnUnpause`.
-- **Filtering:** Access and filter through all your timers easily with the `TimerRunner.AliveTimers` list and `Name` property on the `Timer`s.
+- **Filtering:** Access and filter through all your timers easily with the `TimerRunner.AliveTimers` list and `Name` property on the timers.
 - **Tweening:** You can tween/lerp values with provided methods in the `TimerUtilities.EasingFunctions` class.
 - **Efficient:** The utility is designed with performance and memory in mind; it does not use coroutines internally.
 - **Fully Documented:** All code you can access is XML documented clearly and accurately.